MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 | Prepare | A given register of qubits is initialized into a particular state |
 | Sample | A classical value is returned at random from some distribution |

-For functions, we suggest avoiding the use of verbs in favor of common nouns (see guidance on proper nouns below) or adjectives:
+For functions, we recommend avoiding the use of verbs in favor of common nouns (see guidance on proper nouns below) or adjectives:

 - `ConstantArray`
 - `Head`
 - `LookupFunction`

-In particular, in almost all cases, we suggest using past participles where appropriate to indicate that a function name is strongly connected to an action or side effect elsewhere in a quantum program.
+In almost every case, we suggest using past participles where appropriate.
+This indicates that a function name is strongly connected to an action or side effect elsewhere in the quantum program.
-For example,  `ControlledOnInt` uses the part participle form of the verb "control" to indicate that the function acts as an adjective to modify its argument.
+As an example,  `ControlledOnInt` uses the part participle form of the verb "control" to indicate that the function acts as an adjective to modify its argument.
-This name has the additional benefit of matching the semantics of the built-in `Controlled` functor, as discussed further below.
+This name has the additional benefit of matching the semantics of the built-in `Controlled` functor, as discussed further in this article.
-Similarly, _agent nouns_ can be used to construct function and UDT names from operation names, as in the case of the name `Encoder` for a UDT that is strongly associated with `Encode`.
+Similarly, _agent nouns_ can be used to construct function and UDT names from operation names.
+An example of this is the name `Encoder` for a UDT that is strongly associated with `Encode`.

 # [Guidance](#tab/guidance)

-We suggest:
+We recommend:

 - Use verbs for operation names.
 - Use nouns or adjectives for function names.